 Rick’s investment career began in 1989 as a broker at a traditional Wall Street firm.
 It was an exciting time.
-Rapid technological changes and sound central monetary resulted in an economic boom and surging stock market.
+Rapid technological changes and sound monetary policy resulted in an economic boom and surging stock market.

 Rick learned a lot during the ten years he was employed in the brokerage industry; unfortunately, the culture was not what he expected.
 Recognition on Wall Street was gained by exceeding sales goals rather than exceeding client expectations.
 Brokers were encouraged to sell products and services that had high commissions and fees, and to push securities the company was unloading from it’s own account.

 Rick’s Aha! moment came in 1996 when reading John Bogle’s first book, “Bogle on Mutual Funds.”
 Bogle was the founder of the Vanguard Group and the de facto father of index fund investing.
-It was a pivot point in Rick’s career.
-He realized he was in the wrong industry and knew what he had to do.
-Rick decided to create a new company where clients come first.
-Three years later, that’s exactly what he did.
+It was a pivot point.
+Rick realized he was on the wrong side of the industry and began planning a new investment company where client needs come first.

-In 1999, in conjunction with publishing his first book about why people should avoid Wall Street advice and invest in index funds, Rick founded one of the nations’ first low-fee investment adviser firms.
-His ethos was to provide every client with full transparency and charge a fair fee for portfolio management services.
-The concept was highly successful.
-Assets under management grew to over $1.5 billion through Rick’s efforts and the hard work of a dedicated staff.
+In 1999, in conjunction with publishing his first book about why people should avoid most Wall Street advice and invest in index funds, Rick launched one of the nations’ first low-fee investment management firms.
+His mission was to provide every client with honest advice, full transparency, and charge a low fee for managing portfolios.